 If you haven’t got a child or someone else to do the other pizza base, repeat with the second half of the dough.

-When ready to assemble the pizza first preheat the oven to 220C/200C fan.
+When the pizza is ready to assemble, preheat the oven to 220C/200C fan, gas mark 7, 425F.

 I find it easiest to have all the ingredients prepped and ready before I start assembling the pizza.
 In fact when I make pizza with little people, reckon on 1 x 500g batch of pizza dough to make 4-6 individual pizzas.
-I also have ham, cheese, sliced peppers (they make great light sabers!) in bowls ready for little fingers.
+I also have ham, cheese, sliced peppers (they make great light sabres) in bowls ready for little fingers.

 Now add the cheese and other toppings.
-I have learnt it is best not to overload with toppings, as you will end up with a soggy pizza base!!
+I have learnt it is best not to overload with toppings, as you will end up with a soggy pizza base.

 Using a palette knife loosen the pizza around the edges and run it underneath.
 Slide the pizza out of the baking tray onto a large wooden board, or I have glass worktop saver (don’t use knives on glass it’ll blunt them) which I only use for pizzas.
-Cut into squares using a pizza cutter – I usually get 15 squares per pizza.
+Cut into squares using a pizza cutter.
+I usually get 15 squares per pizza.